-Adobe Creative Cloud – Accessing from personal devices
+Adobe Creative Cloud: Personal Devices

 - a) For a single application:

-Find your desired application and click Download
+Find your desired application and click Install

 b) For multiple applications:

-We suggest downloading the Creative Cloud app and then downloading additional applications (i.e. Acrobat, Photoshop, etc.) from there.
+We suggest downloading the Creative Cloud app and then installing additional applications (i.e. Acrobat, Photoshop, etc.) from there.

 Questions?